 - Students planning to transfer credit to PNW should visit Transfer to PNW to see how course will apply to PNW degree requirements

-PNW is test optional for the Fall 2020 and Fall 2021 admissions cycle.
-This means that for students applying to be part of the university’s class of 2024 and 2025, the SAT and ACT standardized tests are not required.
-There will be no advantage for students who choose to take the tests, and no penalty for those who choose to not take the tests.
+PNW is test optional for the Fall 2021 admissions cycle.
+This means that for students applying to be part of the university’s class of 2025, the SAT and ACT standardized tests are not required.
+There will be no advantage for students who choose to take the tests and no penalty for those who choose to not take the tests.